Experience God’s Best with 20/20 Focus | January 20th, 2020

 Let your eyes look directly ahead and let your gaze be fixed straight in front of you.
 Watch the path of your feet and all your ways will be established.
 Do not turn to the right nor to the left; turn your foot from evil.
 Proverbs 4:25-27

 The enemy loves to distract people with the temptation to sin.
-He knows what your weakness is whether it is sexual sin, addiction, discontentment, bitterness, pride – whatever it is, he knows and would love to see you bite the enticing bait on the end of a very deadly hook to pull you further away from God.
+He knows your weakness whether it is sexual sin, addiction, discontentment, bitterness, pride – whatever it is, he knows and would love to see you bite the enticing bait on the end of a very deadly hook to pull you further away from God.
 It is so easy to take the bait if your focus is off of the One who keeps you standing strong against temptation.

 When you become a follower of Christ, you are given the Holy Spirit to be your conscience to help bring your sins into the light, letting you know when you are doing wrong.
 This is experienced by feelings of conviction.
 However, if you ignore the promptings of the Holy Spirit, His voice will grow more and more faint until you can no longer hear it.